 Richard Burgess: career criminal

 The gang's ringleader, originally known as Richard Hill, had been transported from London to Melbourne for theft at the age of 16, arriving in 1847.
 After his release he resumed a life of crime and served several prison terms.
-By October 1861 he was calling himself Burgess, the name of a New South Wales runholder he had attempted to steal from.
-In January 1862 he left Australia for the Otago goldfields, where he again turned to crime, teaming up with Thomas Noon, an acquaintance from his prison days in Australia.
-Their specialty was attacking and robbing lone prospectors.
+By October 1861 he was calling himself Burgess, the name of a New South Wales runholder he had attempted to rob.
+In January 1862 he left Australia for the Otago goldfields, where he teamed up with Thomas Noon, an acquaintance from his prison days in Australia.
+They specialised in attacking and robbing lone prospectors.

 Burgess and Garrett

-The Garrett gang, under the leadership of Henry Garrett, robbed fifteen men in succession at the foot of the Maungatua range, on the track between Gabriel's Gully and Dunedin in October 1861.
-None of their victims were harmed but their activities caused panic in Dunedin.
-In May 1862, Garrett was captured and imprisoned in Dunedin where he was later involved in an attempted prison break with Richard Burgess.
-Like Burgess he had been transported to Australia in the 1840s for theft and like Burgess worked on the Victorian goldfields before coming to Otago.
+In October 1861 the Garrett gang, under the leadership of Henry Garrett, robbed 15 men in succession at the foot of the Maungatua range, on the track between Gabriels Gully and Dunedin.
+None of the victims were harmed, but there was panic in Dunedin.
+In May 1862, Garrett was captured and imprisoned in Dunedin, where he and Richard Burgess attempted a break-out.
+Garrett too had been transported to Australia in the 1840s for theft and worked on the Victorian goldfields before coming to Otago.

-In March 1862 Sergeant-Major Bracken and members of the Otago Mounted Police attempted to bring Burgess and Noon in for questioning over a robbery at Weatherstones on the Otago goldfields.
-The pair escaped amid gunfire but were eventually captured.
-Despite their claims that Noon's gun had gone off accidentally, they received three and a half years' hard labour in Dunedin Gaol.
-Burgess was outraged at this sentence.
-He received 36 lashes for his role in an attempted escape while in prison and vowed to take revenge on society by taking a life for every lash he received.
+In March 1862, Sergeant-Major Bracken and members of the Otago Mounted Police tried to bring Burgess and Noon in for questioning over a robbery at Weatherstons on the Otago goldfields.
+Gunfire broke out and the pair fled, but were eventually captured.
+They claimed Noon's gun had gone off accidentally but were sentenced to 3½ years' hard labour in Dunedin Gaol, to Burgess’s outrage.
+After receiving 36 lashes for his role in another escape bid, he vowed to exact revenge on society by taking a life for every lash.

-Upon their release in September 1865, Burgess and Noon were escorted by the Otago police to the provincial border with Canterbury, the Waitaki River.
-They headed for the West Coast goldfields and arrived in Hokitika in early October, having taken three weeks to walk from Dunedin.
+On their release in September 1865, Burgess and Noon were escorted by the Otago police to the border with Canterbury Province, the Waitaki River.
+They headed for the West Coast goldfields and arrived in Hokitika in early October.

 The gang comes together

-In the meantime another acquaintance had arrived in Hokitika.
-William (alias Philip) Levy had emigrated to Victoria in the 1850s and established himself as a gold buyer.
-He was also a 'fence' (someone who sells stolen goods) and helped criminals by identifying possible targets for robbery.
-He had moved to Otago before following the gold to the West Coast.
-In Hokitika he helped Burgess and Kelly plan a number of robberies.
+In the meantime, William (alias Philip) Levy arrived in Hokitika.
+He had emigrated to Victoria in the 1850s and established himself as a gold buyer.
+He also worked as a 'fence' (a seller of stolen goods) and passed on information about possible targets for robbery.
+Levy had moved to Otago before following the gold to the West Coast.
+In Hokitika he helped Burgess and Kelly plan robberies.